 COUNTRY-SPECIFIC CONSIDERATION 2: In the Philippines, there have been high levels of attention given to combating child labor and promoting WEE, with numerous government programs dedicated to each, but with little to no coordination between the two areas.
-For example, the Government of the Philippines recently demonstrated its ongoing commitment to combating child labor by replacing its standing National Child Labor Committee with a newly-formed National Council Against Child Labor, an inter-agency body comprised of 19 government agencies and stakeholders, as well as representatives from the labor and employer sectors, and from NGOs that work on child labor issues.
+For example, the Government of the Philippines recently demonstrated its ongoing commitment to combating child labor by replacing its standing National Child Labor Committee with a newlyformed National Council Against Child Labor, an inter-agency body comprised of 19 government agencies and stakeholders, as well as representatives from the labor and employer sectors, and from NGOs that work on child labor issues.
 The government also runs numerous programs to address the child labor issue and to assist families of child laborers.
 On the WEE front, the Department of Trade and Industry has a Bureau of Small and Medium Enterprise Development that implements a range of programs including GoNegosyo Centers and the MentorME program that focuses on supporting and promoting microenterprises, including those run by women.
-However, the National Council Against Child Labor or UACW.
+However, the National Council Against Child Labor does not include representation from DTI, nor do DTI's programs address child labor or UACW.